Patliputra Junction railway station: History

 The Patliputra Junction railway station was built in 2013.
 The railway station is a part of Digha–Sonpur rail–road bridge between Digha and Sonepur which was completed by the end of 2015.
 This station was built an alternate to Patna Junction, Danapur station and Rajendranagar Terminal to decongest excess load on these stations.
 The station will be a terminal point for most of the train coming from North Bihar.

 Facilities

-The major facilities available are waiting rooms, computerized reservation facility, reservation counter, vehicle parking etc. The vehicles are allowed to enter the station premises.
+The major facilities available are waiting rooms, computerised reservation facility, reservation counter, vehicle parking etc. The vehicles are allowed to enter the station premises.
 There are refreshment rooms vegetarian and non vegetarian, tea stall, book stall, post and telegraphic office and government railway police office.
 Patliputra Junction is located close to the domestic airport providing transport to important destinations to all over India.
-Patliputra Junction will soon have a second exit point at the west-northern end.
-There will be a gate for movement to and from the platform (Pillar No. 216) from under AIIMS-Digha elevated road (Patli Path) near Patliputra Junction.
-From Rupaspur one will reach the junction by road from the side of the line.

 Automatic ticket vending machines have been installed to reduce the queue for train tickets on the station.